ankitrohatgi/tarballjs/README.md

 - Code is a lot cleaner than most other implementations that I can find.
 - Unit tests for read and write.

+## Browser Support
+This works fine on any recent version of Chrome, Firefox or Safari.
+To test your browser, run the unit tests here: http://arohatgi.info/tarballjs/tests/

 ## Running Unit Tests
 For Chrome, the test page has to be hosted on a HTTP server.
 An easy way is to use Python: